-District Chief Philip Ballard leads the day-to-day operations of the Fire Communications Division, assisted by 5 Communications Officers, one technical specialist, 3 Public Safety Dispatcher-IIs and 10 Public Safety Dispatchers.
+District Chief Shaun Hicks leads the day-to-day operations of the Fire Communications Division, assisted by 5 Communications Officers, one technical specialist, 3 Public Safety Dispatcher-IIs and 10 Public Safety Dispatchers.

 Fire Communications is the gateway between a citizen’s emergency call and the firefighters or paramedics that respond.
 The team works in the Mobile County Communications District (E-911 Center) located at 7340 Zeigler Boulevard in west Mobile.
 Mobile County has a single Public Safety Answering Point (PSAP) and Mobile Fire-Rescue processes and dispatches all emergency medical and fire calls for service in the City of Mobile.
 Citizens with non-emergency requests can call 251-208-7311 for assistance.

 All dispatch personnel are certified as Emergency Medical Dispatchers and Emergency Fire Dispatchers through the National Academy of Emergency Dispatch, APCO Public Safety Telecommunicator and Fire Service Communications.
 The Priority Dispatch System is used to process all emergency calls and categorize them in such a way that the most appropriate resources are dispatched to an emergency.
 Classroom training is approximately 8 weeks with the Training Coordinator, and tandem training with a training officer at a dispatch position could last as long as 6 months.